Sugawara no Michizane: Biography

-He was born into a family of scholars, who bore the hereditary title of Ason (朝臣) which predated the Ritsuryō System and its ranking of members of the Court.
-His grandfather, Sugawara no Kiyotomo, served the court, teaching history in the national school for future bureaucrats and even attained the third rank.
+He was born into a family of scholars, who bore the hereditary title of Ason (朝臣) which predated the Ritsuryō system and its ranking of members of the court.
+His grandfather, Sugawara no Kiyotomo, served the court, teaching history in the national school for future civil bureaucrats and even attained the third rank.
 His father, Sugawara no Koreyoshi, began a private school in his mansion and taught students who prepared for the entrance examination to the national school or who had ambitions to be officers of the court, including his own son Michizane.

 Michizane passed the entrance examination, and entered Daigaku, as the national academy was called at the time.
 After graduation he began his career in the court as a scholar as a relatively prestigious senior sixth rank upper in 870.
-His rank coincided with his role initially as a minor official in the Court bureaucracy under the Ministry of Civil Affairs.
+His rank coincided with his role initially as a minor official in the court bureaucracy under the Ministry of Civil Affairs.
 By 874 Michizane had reached the fifth rank (his father the fourth rank), and served briefly under the Ministry of War before being transferred to a more desirable role in the Ministry of Popular Affairs.
-His training and skill with Classical Chinese language and literature afforded him many opportunities to draft edicts and correspondences for officials in the Court in addition to his menial duties.
+His training and skill with Classical Chinese language and literature afforded him many opportunities to draft edicts and correspondences for officials in the court in addition to his menial duties.
 Records show at this time he composed three petitions for Fujiwara no Yoshifusa as well as the Emperor.
 Michizane also took part in receiving delegations from the Kingdom of Parhae, where Michizane's skill with Chinese again proved useful in diplomatic exchanges and poetry exchange.
 In 877, he was assigned to the Ministry of the Ceremonial, which allowed him to manage educational and intellectual matters more than before.

 In addition to his offices at the court he ran the school his father founded, the Kanke Rōka (菅家 廊下).
 In 877, he was also promoted to professor of literature at the academy, Later, he was also appointed Doctorate of Literature (文章博士, monjō hakushi) the highest professorial office at Daigaku.
 This office was considered to be the highest honor a historian could achieve.

 Early career

-In 886, Sugawara was appointed to be governor of Sanuki Province.
-Modern research shows that many bureaucrats in the Court, if they lacked sufficient clout, were assigned at least one term in a remote province, and Michizane was no exception.
+In 886, Sugawara was appointed to be Provincial governor (Kokushi) of Sanuki Province.
+Modern research shows that many bureaucrats in the court, if they lacked sufficient reputation, were assigned at least one term in a remote province, and Michizane was no exception.
 During his four-year tenure in the province, Michizane's informal poetry increased, and up to 26% of his poetry still extant was composed in this narrow time.
-Among his duties, based on limited records, was to tour the province, recommend outstanding individuals to the Court, and to punish as needed.
-In 887, Michizane had to petition the Buddhas and the Shinto kami to help relieve a drought at the time.
+Among his duties, based on limited records, was to tour the province, recommend outstanding individuals to the court, and to punish as needed.
+In 887, Michizane had to petition and pray to the Buddhas and the Shinto kami to help relieve a drought at the time.
 Records of the time imply that Michizane's time as governor had met with only middling success.